(And a bit of Fuorn)

-This climb is actually not that easy (profile) but it is steady – the percentages fluctuate between 7 and 14, with an average of 8.5.
+This climb is not at all easy, but it is steady, with grades fluctuating between 7 and 10 most of the time and an average of 8.6%.

-Because it’s only 13.2 kilometers long, it doesn’t get a high ranking at climbbybike.com, but it is definitely ‘demanding’.
+Because it’s only 13.1 kilometers long, it may not get an very high ranking on the col index, but it is definitely ‘demanding’.

-The 2 kilometer ‘unpaved’ stretch was actually no worse than a bad paved (average) road in Belgium.
+The 2 kilometer ‘unpaved’ stretch was actually no worse than the average road in Belgium 🙂